 Routines have totally transformed my life and helped me transition from a hot mess to a super productive person.

 Implementing a night routine is definitely something I recommend you to do if you struggle to stay motivated in the long run.

 Indeed, a lot of people lack consistency in their lives because they lack balance.
-A night routine is a perfect time to unwind and focus on your personal growth.
+A night routine is perfect for unwinding and focusing on your personal growth.

 Beating laziness and procrastination is key to becoming super productive.